slarse/pdfebc/README.rst

 such, the main purpose here isn't to provide the functionality, but to do so in a robust way, with proper documentation, testing and continuous integration.
 It is, essentially, my first foray into using stuff like ``sphinx``, ``Travis-CI`` and ``ReadTheDocs``, so there's bound to be some weirdness here and there.
+I am also diving deeper into how to use ``git`` and trying new things, so the commit history is a bit inconsistent.

 Requirements
 ============